All Episodes

 But it also means it means something else.

-I'm telling you, this this is how.
+I'm telling you, this, this, this is how no, I don't know.

 No, I haven't, there's nothing in the story that says somebody, any of the other patrons stood up and told her to get the hell out.